 Finding a team with a proven process where everyone gets an opportunity to share their own expertise during outlining the initial solution is rare.
 The waterfall method—with specific phases well defined and people siloed—is still very common.

 My idea was that by moving up the pipeline I would be able to influence the problem solving part a bit more.
 The pipeline usually starts with product/project managers and designers following closely.
 I’ve tried both roles, but leaned more towards design because more hands-on work gets done there.
-The good news is that this idea has been validated—since I switched I have been able to outline right solutions completely or at least steer it in the right direction.
+The idea worked—since I switched, I’ve been able to outline right solutions entirely or at least steer them in the right direction.

 Two questions usually follow: one asked out loud, the other left hanging in the air.

 “Do you miss coding?” is the loud one.
 Yes, I do.
 But I’m also very satisfied with what I’m doing at the moment and that takes away some of the pain.
 I also work on my website, build prototypes for testing and help with front-end stuff so it’s not like I don’t know how to exit Vim anymore.

 The second one is: “Are engineers just implementors who can’t contribute to problem solving?”
 Absolutely not.
 It’s sad some people have that sentiment.
 Engineers amass a lot of technical knowledge and expertise.
 They bring a different perspective and innovative ideas to the table; that’s why I always try to bring them in early during the process.